rebortg/vyos-documentation/docs/configuration/system/lcd.rst

    display.
 Tab completion is supported and it will list you all available serial interface.

-   For serial via USB port information please refor to: :ref:`hardware_usb`.
+   For serial via USB port information please refor to: hardware_usb.

 .. cfgcmd:: set system lcd model <model>